Crohn's Disease

 Ulcerative Colitis is a type of inflammatory bowel disease that involves inflammation of the large intestines or colon.
 For more information visit www.ccfa.org.

 Gastritis and stomach ulcers involve inflammation of the stomach lining.
-The major causes are a bacteria, helicobater pylori, alcohol and non steroidal anti-inflammatory medications such as arthritis medications (Nuprin, Ibuprofen, Motrin, Alieve) and aspirin.
+The major causes are a bacteria, helicobater pylori, alcohol and non steroidal anti-inflammatory medications such as arthritis medications (Ibuprofen, Motrin, Alieve, Advil) and aspirin.

 Gastroesophageal Reflux Disease (GERD)

 Gastroesphageal reflux disease, or GERD, occurs when the lower esophageal sphincter (LES) does not have enough tone to prevent stomach contents from leaking back or refluxing into the esophagus.
-The esophagus carries food from the mouth to the stomach come into contact with the esophagus and may cause a burning sensation in the chest or throat.
+The esophagus carries food from the mouth to the stomach and when stomach contents come into contact with the esophagus it may cause symptoms such as burning in the chest or throat or even chest pain.
 Occasional heartburn is common but does not necessarily mean one has GERD.
 Heartburn that occurs more than twice a week may be considered GERD, and it can eventually lead to more serious health problems.
 For more information about GERD click here.

 For more information visit